raspberrypi-aa/raspberrypi-aa.github.io/session2/home_automation.md

 ## Flask Practice
-1. Point your computer's web browser at http://piname.local:5000/.
+1. Point your computer's web browser at http://*piname*.local:5000/.
 You should see a webpage with a "Test" button on it.
 2. Clicking the "Test" button will make a request to "/test".
 If you click the button, it should fail with a 404 error, because no handler exists for the "/test" path
-3. Edit the flaskGpio.py file to add a handler for "/test" that will display a successful message to the user.
+3. Open another ssh connection and use `nano` to edit the flaskGpio.py file.
+Add a handler for "/test" that will display a successful message to the user.
 You can display a message by setting the "successMsg" parameter in the call to render_template()
 4. Clicking the button should now display a success message in the browser

 ## Click to turn lamp on/off